Free Estate Planning Forms

 One of the most important things for parents in these situations to understand is their problems are not unique.
 Adult children taking advantage of senior parents, and even stealing from them, has become more prevalent in our society.
 The starting point in protecting your parents is to get them to begin setting boundaries with your siblings.

 In most cases, there is a long history of the parent giving in to the demands of the adult child.
 As frustrating as it is for other family members to watch, the parent is usually very conflicted about what to do.
+It may seem like the most irresponsible child is being rewarded.
 Sometimes all you can do is provide your parents information and leave the decisions to them.
+Left unchecked, greedy siblings will take everything from the estate and leave nothing for the other rightful heirs.
+This may result in Accidental Disinheritance.

-If you need to prepare yourself to talk with your parents about difficult financial issues such as estate planning, paying for long term care, managing money during retirement, or loaning money to your siblings, Protecting Your Parents' Money is a good starting point.
+If you need to prepare yourself to talk with your parents about difficult financial issues such as estate planning, paying for long term care, managing money during retirement, or loaning money to your siblings, the book Protecting Your Parents' Money by Jeff D. Opdyke is a good starting point.
 It includes a helpful worksheet to help you have the talk with your parents.
-Protecting Your Parents' Money also features tips on navigating Social Security and Medicaid.
+This comprehensive guide also features tips on navigating Social Security and Medicaid.